Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: System Model and Problem Formulation

 \subsection{Problem Formulation}

-The primary objective of this study is to learn a joint control policy $\boldsymbol{\pi}$ that maximizes the long-term system utility across sequential spatiotemporal tasks.
-The global utility $U_{\text{total}}(t)$ is formulated as a composite metric that reflects multiple performance indicators, including throughput, fairness, and coverage.
+The primary objective of this study is to develop a control policy $\boldsymbol{\pi}$ that addresses the \textit{stability-plasticity dilemma} in non-stationary environments.
+Specifically, the agent must maximize the long-term system utility across a sequential task chain $\mathcal{T} = \{T_{\mathrm{Urban}}, T_{\mathrm{Suburban}}, T_{\mathrm{Rural}}\}$, while ensuring that the acquisition of new spatial knowledge does not result in the degradation of previously consolidated policies.
+The global utility $U_{\mathrm{total}}(t)$ is a composite metric reflecting throughput, fairness, and coverage.
 The optimization problem is mathematically formulated as follows:

 subject to the following physical and operational constraints:

 where $\gamma \in [0, 1)$ denotes the discount factor.